Constraining the axiverse with reionization: Conclusions

 \section{Conclusions}

 We have developed a robust and efficient pipeline to evaluate the impact of decaying string axions on the high-redshift CMB optical depth, $\tau_{\mathrm{highz}}$, which is a sensitive probe of light decaying relics.
 The string axiverse effective field theories derived from type IIB Calabi-Yau orientifold compactifications contain $h^{1,1}$ axions.
 We constructed explicit models using \textsc{CYTools}~\cite{Demirtas:2022hqf}, following Ref.~\cite{Gendler:2023kjt}, at $h^{1,1}=20,50,100$.
 For each model and axion, we computed the freeze-in abundance~\cite{Jain:2024dtw} and, using the methods developed in the current paper and a modified version of \textsc{DarkHistory}~\cite{Liu:2019bbm}, calculated the full ionization history $X_e(z)$ for simultaneous decays of all axions.
-We then derived $\tau_{\rm highz}$ and, following Paper I~\cite{Cheng:2025cmb}, imposed a conservative exclusion threshold of $\tau_{\mathrm{highz}} < 0.108$ (95\% CL).
+We then derived ${\mathrm{highz}}$ and, following Paper~I~\cite{Cheng:2025cmb}, imposed a conservative exclusion threshold of $\tau_{\mathrm{highz}} < 0.111$ (95\% CL).
 This allowed us to determine the fraction of excluded models in the axiverse ensemble as a function of the reheating temperature.
 At $h^{1,1} = 20, 50, 100$, we found that 15\%, 15\%, and 10\% of models prefer a reheating temperature $T_{\rm reh} \lesssim 10^{10}\,\text{GeV}$ at 95\% CL using our model-independent test.
+For the non-monotonic behavior of the exclusion fraction curves for different Hodge numbers, there are three competing effects that likely underlie that.
+Increasing $h^{1,1}$ raises the maximal axion-photon coupling and the number of axions with a chance to fall in the mass range relevant for reionization, strengthening the constraint from $h^{1,1}=20$ to $50$.
+However, in larger $h^{1,1}$, the maximal axion mass, which is set roughly by the KK scale, decreases, shifting the mass distribution to lower values and reducing this probability.
+A systematic, high-statistics study at large $h^{1,1}$ is therefore needed to clarify this trend in the future.